cockroachdb/docs/v21.2/show-jobs.md

 <span class="version-tag">New in v21.2:</span> You can display specific fields relating to changefeed jobs by running `SHOW CHANGEFEED JOBS`, which include:

-* [`high_water_timestamp`](stream-data-out-of-cockroachdb-using-changefeeds.html#monitor-a-changefeed): The timestamp that guarantees all changes before or at this time have been emitted.
+* [`high_water_timestamp`](stream-data-out-of-cockroachdb-using-changefeeds.html#monitor-a-changefeed): Guarantees all changes before or at this time have been emitted.
 * [`sink_uri`](create-changefeed.html#sink-uri): The destination URI of the configured sink for a changefeed.
 * `full_table_names`: Provides the full [name resolution](sql-name-resolution.html) for a table.
 For example, `defaultdb.public.mytable`, the database (`defaultdb`), schema (`public`), and table name (`mytable`).